 As the name implies, these thresholds apply to both upward and downward movement instead of the circuit breakers for the US stock market, which are only triggered by declines.

 Finally, the halts placed on individual stocks or ETFs are usually considerably shorter than stock market halts.
 Typically, trading suspensions on individual stocks and ETFs last only five minutes.
-Halts on individual stocks and ETFs are a more common occurrence than a market halt.
+Halts on individual stocks and ETFs are more common than a market halt.

 Individual Security Circuit Breaker Levels